What does your brand say about your business before you do?

 Now that you have a solid brand of foundation and well-written copy, you can then focus on your visual identity.
-The visual identity of your brand is the visual side that actually attracts customers into your business.
+The visual identity of your brand is the visual side that actually attracts customers to your business.

 The development of your visual identity comes from your brand foundation.
-Because you are now very clear on who your ideal customers are, what your brand’s tone of voice is and your brand’s position.
+Because you are now very clear on who your ideal customers are, what your brand’s tone of voice is, and your brand’s position.
 You can then use those assets of your business to design the visual identity of your brand.

 What is included in the visual identity of your brand?